 The MEV lands are within the Sustainable Halton Urban Area.
+A Regional 'Employment Area' overlay applies to the north and south sections of the MEV lands.
+A Regional Official Plan amendment is required to remove the 'Employment Area' overlay designation.
 The lands to the west and the north are within the Greenbelt Plan and the Niagara Escarpment Plan, respectively.

-In 2007, the Town of Milton initiated dialogue with various stakeholders to assess the opportunities for the MEV lands to be developed.
+In 2007, the Town of Milton began to assess the opportunities for the MEV lands to be developed.
 Specifically, to provide a local campus for an Ontario University, along with related and complementary uses.